todofixthis/jquery.jsonapi/USAGE.md

 # About This Guide
-This guide documents the major functionality that JsonAPI provides.
+This guide documents the major functionality that JsonApi provides.
 It can be considered a user reference guide with cookbook elements.

-This guide does not contain API documentation, nor does it cover topics that might be of interest to developers who wish to make changes to JsonAPI itself.
+This guide does not contain API documentation, nor does it cover topics that might be of interest to developers who wish to make changes to JsonApi itself.

 # Basic Concepts
-The JsonAPI works by accepting a standard HTTP request and responding with a specially-formatted JSON response.
+The JsonApi works by accepting a standard HTTP request and responding with a specially-formatted JSON response.

 The response is a JSON object that always contains two elements:  `status` and